 Problems with scalp dryness, irritation, and itching could also point to dandruff.

-Fortunately, dandruff is really simple to treat; when used regularly, our Moisture Care products also provide clinically proven protection for all the symptoms of dandruff.
+Fortunately, dandruff is really simple to treat; when used regularly, our products also provide clinically proven protection for all the symptoms of dandruff.

 If your symptoms are more severe and don’t seem to be getting better, you may be suffering from seborrheic dermatitis and need to treat it with a clinical strength shampoo.

-No matter what kind of curls you have, healthy scalp means a healthy head of hair, which you can achieve with our Moisture Care range.
+No matter what kind of curls you have, healthy scalp means a healthy head of hair, which you can achieve with all our products.

 More tips and advice from the experts: